datanav/docs/terms.rst

 signed by both parties).
-If the Customer uses more data than the agreed upon fixed price model allows for that term, the fee for the data amount (GB) surpassing the agreed upon fixed price, will be double of what follows from the dynamic price model in *Subscription Fee, payment terms*.
+If the Customer uses more data than the agreed upon fixed price model allows for that term, the fee for the data amount (GB) surpassing the agreed upon fixed price, will be double of what follows from the dynamic price model.

 The Agreement will automatically be renewed with the same data amount (GB) for the following 12 months as that of the running term, unless the